When you’re self-employed, being too tired to work can be rough.

 - By taking a power nap during the day, you also give yourself the chance to increase your energy level from where it’s currently at.

-If you’re too tired to work, pick something to do that’s appropriate for your current energy level!
+If you’re too tired to work, pick something to do that’s appropriate for your current energy level so you can be productive in aligned ways!

 By skillfully managing your energy, you can be as productive as possible at every level.
 Instead of fighting the wave, you can ride it.
 And what could be more productive and energy-efficient than that?